-5 top destinations in Latin America to get the most out of your Christmas money in 2020
+5 value-for-money destinations in Latin America to get the most out of your Christmas fund in 2021

-As backpackers with no real need for material gifts during the last 2 years of travelling, our families and friends have often struggled to know what to get us for Christmas.
-Many of them instead decided to gift us funds towards experiences abroad or flights, something we’ve been truly grateful for as we travelled full-time on a budget.
-If you too happen to find yourself in the privileged position of having funds to burn but no idea of where to burn them, take a look at our top travel destinations in Latin America to get the most out of your Christmas money in 2020.
-These destinations are both up-and-coming in terms of attracting visitors, and good value for money.
-Let us know which Latin American destinations you decide to travel in 2020 in the comments!
+As backpackers with no real need for material gifts during my years of travelling, family and friends have often struggled to know what to get me for Christmas.
+Many of them instead decided to gift me funds towards experiences abroad or flights, something I’ve been truly grateful for as I travelled full-time on a budget.
+If you too happen to find yourself in the privileged position of having funds to burn but no idea of where to burn them, take a look at my top travel destinations in Latin America to get the most out of your Christmas money in 2021 – provided the world opens up next year now that we have a vaccine.
+These destinations are both up-and-coming in terms of attracting visitors, and in giving great bang for your buck.
+Let me know which value-for-money Latin American destinations you decide to travel in 2021 in the comments!

 Brazil is sooo much more than Rio Carnival!
 1100km north of the (still very much worth visiting) city of Rio de Janeiro, you’ll find the pretty coastal town of Porto Seguro, in the state of Bahía, which is renowned for its colourful culture with strong African influence.
 All around Porto Seguro, you’ll find gorgeous beaches adored by the affluent Brazilians who come here to holiday, and a few teeny towns that offer an interesting look into indigenous customs and the cultural legacy of the slaves from whom much of the current day population is descended.
 Across the water from the main town (which with its quaint pastel houses and bright bunting is a beauty in itself) is the cape of Arraial d’Ajuda, which boasts a chapel with an unbelievable view and the chance to make a wish upon one of the famous Bahía bands (wish bracelets).
 Just a night bus away is the overwhelmingly vibrant city of Salvador, a must-see in the Bahía region of the North of Brazil.